 Patanjali Liv D 38, is proprietary herbal Ayurvedic medicine form Patanjali Divya Pharmacy.
-It is a liver tonic available in form of tablets and syrup.
-Liv D 38, tablet and syrup have different composition.
-This medicine is useful in fatty liver, Hepatitis, Loss of appetite, Anemia and jaundice.
+It is a liver tonic available in the form of tablets and syrup.
+Liv D 38, tablet and syrup have a different composition.
+This medicine is useful in fatty the liver, Hepatitis, Loss of appetite, Anemia and jaundice.

 - Manufacturer: Patanjali Ayurvedic Pvt.
 Ltd.

 - Synonyms: Divya Liv D 38

 - Type of medicine: Proprietary Medicine

 - LIV D 38 TABLET 40 gm (80 tablets) @ Rs 70

 - LIV D 38 SYRUP 200 ml @ Rs 75